steverobertmakkar/Seprisk-Insight-Project/README.md

  The notebooks outline the pre-processing steps for importing the data, merging, cleaning and preparing the data to perform a time-to-event analyses.
 I analysed the data using Cox proportional hazards model, the accelerated failure-time model, Cox regression with time varying covariates, and gradient boosting Cox regression.
 I evaluate the models using Harrell's C concordance statistics and cumulative dependent area under the curve.

  The gradient boosted Cox model showed the best overall discrimination capacity and competes with the best available published model: https://www.ncbi.nlm.nih.gov/pubmed/29286945

+The accompanying app for this model can be located here: http://sepsisapp.herokuapp.com/surv The app shows the changing risk of sepsis over time, and how this changing risk is moderated by vital sign values, demographics, and comorbidities (Charlson Comorbidity score).